hugh-braico/robo-valentine/README.md

 `config/config.json`.
 This just lets your user account call the `/download` command.

+You can optionally fill in the `activity-channel-id` with the ID of a channel that Robo-Valentine has access to, and it will dump activity messages there.
+Same for the `error-channel-id` which will get dumps with exceptions/errors.

 Create a Google service account to authenticate against Sheets - follow [this guide](https://theoephraim.github.io/node-google-spreadsheet/#/guides/authentication).